 School Counseling Practicum IBack to Course Guide

+This course is a stand-alone course and cannot be taken simultaneously with any other courses.
 The course is the first in the student’s fieldwork for the state of Texas requirement.
 Application and contract completion, mentor counselor goals and scheduling are part of the student becoming organized during the field experience.
 Students are prepared for fieldwork through practice of counseling techniques, case studies, and counseling theory practice.
-Eighty actual clock hours of counseling experience are expected for completion during this course.
+Fifty actual clock hours of counseling experience are expected for completion during this course.

 PREREQUISITE: Prior to enrollment in School Counseling Practicum I, students must meet the following requirements:

 1. All coursework completed (except for Practicum courses)

 Note: The application, contract, and other required documents must be presented to the instructor of CSL6870 during the first class meeting.
 Failure to do so will result in the student being administratively dropped from the course.
 See ftp://ftp.amberton.edu/cslinfo for forms.